sbrl/Minetest-WorldEditAdditions/Chat-Command-Reference.md

 ## `//maze3d <replace_node> [<path_length> [<path_width> [<path_depth> [<seed>]]]]`
 Same as `//maze`, but adapted for 3d - has all the same properties.
 Note that currently there's no way to adjust the height of the passageways generated (you'll need to scale the generated maze afterwards).

-Requires the currently selected area to be at least 3x3 on the x and z axes.
+Requires the currently selected area to be at least 3x3x3.

 The optional `path_depth` parameter defaults to `1` and allows customisation of the height of the paths generated.